Tuesday, 14 January 2025

 The family of ADAIR was settled in Scotland, and later in Ulster, for many generations, and, according to tradition, derived its descent from a junior branch of the noble house of FitzGerald, Earls of Desmond.

-Sir Robert was succeeded by his son,
+Sir Robert died in 1655, and was succeeded by his eldest son,

 Sir Robert married four wives; by the first of whom, Penelope, daughter of Sir Robert Colville, Knight, he left a son,